 “At ADNOC we are discovering this truth as we move into active trading.
 In September, we completed our first derivatives trade.
 Next month, we will begin trading our portfolio of refined products,” Dr. Al Jaber said, referring to the planned start of trading by ADNOC Global Trading, AGT, a joint venture with Eni and OMV.

-He continued by explaining the significance of Ice Futures Abu Dhabi, IFAD, following the recent announcement by Intercontinental Exchange, ICE, that it aims to begin trading operations on March 29, 2021.
 “IFAD will be the first exchange to include futures contracts based on Abu Dhabi’s popular Murban grade.
 This trading platform will operate at the heart of growth markets and offer great value for producers and customers alike.”

 Another area ADNOC is focusing on unlocking value from is in the downstream as it delivers on its downstream expansion strategy it launched in 2018.
 Dr. Al Jaber said ADNOC’s approach is to invest today to strengthen its position tomorrow by enhancing the UAE’s industrial base and increasing in-country value to the country, adding that ADNOC’s downstream expansion presents great opportunities for partners.